-Companies incorporated in Guernsey are treated as taxresident in Guernsey.
 Companies resident in Guernsey are subject to income tax on their worldwide income (although certain reliefs are available to prevent double taxation).
-Most companies that are tax-resident in Guernsey are taxed at a standard rate of 0%, but income arising from certain activities is taxed at 10% or 20%.
-This includes (but is not limited to) income arising from fund administration, investment management (except in relation to funds) and fiduciary business (each of which are taxed at the 10% rate), and income arising from regulated trading activities such as telecommunications or the importation and/or supply of gas and hydrocarbon oil in Guernsey (which are taxed at the 20% rate).
+Most companies that are taxresident in Guernsey are taxed at a standard rate of 0%, but income arising from certain activities is taxed at 10% or 20%.
+This includes (but is not limited to) income arising from fund administration, investment management (except in relation to funds) and fiduciary business (each of which are taxed at the 10% rate), and income arising from large retail businesses (taxable profits in any year exceeding £500,000), the ownership of land and buildings in Guernsey, regulated trading activities such as telecommunications or the importation and/or supply of gas and hydrocarbon oil in Guernsey (which are taxed at the 20% rate).

 Unit trusts are treated as companies for Guernsey income tax purposes and limited partnerships and limited liability partnerships are considered tax-transparent, and so are not taxable entities in Guernsey.

 There is an exemption regime available for collective investment schemes, entities beneficially owned by collective investment schemes, and entities established for the purpose of certain specified activities relating to a specific collective investment scheme.
 Applications for this exemption must be made annually and attract a payment of an annual fee currently fixed at £1,200.
 Where an exemption is granted, the entity is treated as not being resident in Guernsey for tax purposes and is not liable for Guernsey tax on non-Guernsey source income (including Guernsey bank deposit interest).